Magnetic Joe: Magnetic Joe (Nintendo DSi)

 A Nintendo DSi version of the game added a story mode and local wi-fi multiplayer.
 In story mode, the player must complete levels through several "worlds" that feature enemies, obstacles, and bosses unique to that world.
 In the wi-fi multiplayer player challenge, two players play on the same level at once.

-There are three mdodes: Classic, Time, and Collect.
+There are three modes: Classic, Time, and Collect.
 Classic mode has the same rules as the original mobile game.
 In Time Mode, levels have to be completed within a predefined time limit.
 Meanwhile, in Collect Mode, the player needs to collect special items before moving to the exit.
 Each of the game modes also feature Hard variations in which the player is limited in the number of times Joe can touch an obstacle before losing.

 Magnetic Joe 1 & 2 (iPhone)

 Magnetic Joe 1 & 2 for iOS is a port of the original Magnetic Joe which adds online leaderboards.
 Each level is timed, and users can submit their times to an online leaderboard to beat the predefined 'developer time' for each level.
 By improving their times, players are able to unlock new characters to play in the game.
-The game was rem App Store due to the demise of the publisher.
+The game was removed from the App Store due to the demise of the publisher.